(some recent independent films NOT from this festival are

 different screen aspect sizes for different levels of narration.
 The students

-interact in gentle ways, talking about part-time jobs (like flood control), hangovers,
+interact in gentle ways, talking about part-time jobs (like flood control),

-accomplish something.”
-True, that’s
+you accomplish something.”
+True,

 BALLAD by Charles Mruz, AUS Regarding roommate setups, in 2003,

-Spanish Inn), directed by Cedric Klapisch, in which a French graduate
+Fox Searchlihgt released L’Auberge Espagnole (The Spanish Inn), directed by Cedric Klapisch, in which a French graduate student Xavier (Romain Duris) travels to Barcelona

-has to interview a group of exchange students from Germany, Italy, Denmark,
+in an exchange program and has to interview a group of exchange students from

-and England to get a room in an overpriced “group apartment.”
-The film plays
+Germany, Italy, Denmark, and England to get a room in an overpriced “group

-games with the idea of European identity (there is one professor insisting in
+apartment.”
+The film plays games with the idea of European identity (there is

-teaching in Catalonian), and covers a lot of plot setup with time-lapse shots
+one professor insisting in teaching in Catalonian), and covers a lot of plot

-and fantasy sequences.
-Barcelona is
+setup with time-lapse shots and fantasy sequences.
+Barcelona is absolutely spectacular.
+For once,

-absolutely spectacular.
-For once, we have a director who rejoices in the
+we have a director who rejoices in the natural, hairy-chested male, and the

-corporate-government world to become a writer. .
+idea of giving up the corporate-government world to become a writer. .
 Returning to the subject of digital

 video, Final Cut, iMovie and the like (and, for that matter, filmmakers who